 We started this project with the hypothesis that many of the healthy juvenile raptors that get separated from their parents and end up in wildlife rehabilitation programs could actually be reunited with their families to be raised in the wild.

 Experienced raptor rehabilitators know that once contact is established between the young raptor and its parents, it's almost always safe to assume that the parents will take care of their youngster.
 But sometimes it isn’t that easy.
 It may take hours of patient observation to verify that the adults are in the area and have located their missing offspring.

 In 2001, AWC developed a tool that made it a great deal easier to attract the attention of the young raptor’s parents.
 We play a recording of the juvenile’s food-begging call or else its alarm call, and in many cases the parents are attracted to the site--even after a separation of a week or more.
 With this tool, we have been able to greatly increase the number of young raptors reunited or fostered.
-There are now many rehabilitation facilities around the world using this method and the CD of calls developed here.
+There are now many rehabilitation facilities around the world using this method and the CD of calls that were developed here.

 To order a copy of Calls of the Wild, Using Recorded Calls & Other Tools to Reunite Juvenile and Adult Raptors, contact the National Wildlife Rehabilitators Association:

 St. Cloud, Minnesota 56301

 Study results have concluded that this project reduces by 50% the number of young raptors requiring care at our rehabilitation facility.